 10 Facebook A/B testing ideas

-We’ve listed the split test plans we’ve found the most useful over time, returning the highest ROI in terms of findings.
+We’ve listed the split test approaches we’ve found the most useful over time, delivering the highest return on investment (ROI).

 1. A/B test target audiences

 An AdEspresso analysis of Facebook ad statistics found that the audience you target can affect cost-per-click by more than 1000%.

 So testing your way to the perfect target audience makes sense.
 A lot of sense.